ElixirParis/ssp_demo/README.md

 Here the demo use this context as an example because the contraints are very nicely handled by Elixir :

-- The bidder querying library can be a propriety library in any language
+- The bidder querying library can be a proprietary library in any language
 - The calls to bidders have to be done in parallel
 - The bidders are external services which can allow only a limited rate of bid requests.